 If you are considering taking both vaccines, the most sensible option is often to take the hepatitis A + B combination vaccine.
 The combination vaccine provides lifelong protection against hepatitis B and at least 30 years of protection against hepatitis A. The combination vaccine is also a cheaper option than taking both hepatitis A and B vaccines separately and at the same time reduces the number of vaccinations.

 The vaccination series consists of 3 doses, second given 1 month after the first dose and a third 6 months after the first dose.
 The vaccine can be given from 1 year of age.
-For those aged 16 and over, an accelerated vaccination series can also be used, for example, before the trip.
+For adults an accelerated vaccination series can also be used, for example, before the trip.

 2 doses are needed to provide the protection provided by the combination vaccine.
 Individual hepatitis A or B vaccinations can also be continued with the combination vaccine.
 It is important to remember that only a complete series of vaccinations will provide long-term protection.